WaiWasabi/raw-dl-framework/README.md

 # raw-dl-framework
-A deep learning framework written with pure Python and NumPy
+A deep learning framework written with pure Python and NumPy.